Axel Meyer: Education and previous employment

 Meyer attended the gymnasium (high school) Katharineum in Lübeck.
 He was an undergraduate at the Universität Marburg (1979–1982), and completed his undergraduate thesis at the Universität Kiel and the University of Miami (1982).
 He received both his master's and PhD from the Department of Zoology at the University of California Berkeley in 1984 and 1988 respectively.
 He spent one year as a visiting student in Harvard University's Department of Organismic and Evolutionary Biology (1986–1987).

 Meyer was an Alfred P. Sloan Postdoctoral Fellow in Molecular Evolution at University of California Berkeley with Allan C. Wilson, before joining the faculty in the Department of Ecology and Evolution at the State University of New York (SUNY) at Stony Brook as an assistant professor.
 In 1993 he received tenure and was promoted to associate professor.
 Meyer joined the Universität Konstanz Department of Biology as a full professor in 1997.

 Communication of science

 Meyer is active in the communication of science to the public.
 He has written more than 70 articles for major German newspapers including Die Zeit and the Frankfurter Allgemeine Zeitung.
-In addition, he contributed a weekly column, Quantensprung, on matters related to science and evolution to the Handelsblatt from 2005–2010.
+In addition, he contributed a weekly column, Quantensprung, on matters related to science and evolution to the Handelsblatt from 2005 to 2010.
 The first 100 articles of Quantensprung were published in 2008 in the book Evolution ist überall.
 In 2008 for his effort in communicating with the public he received the EMBO Award for communication in the Life Sciences.
 "MBO awards the prize annually to a practicing scientist in Europe for outstanding communication with the public.
 Axel Meyer receives the award in recognition of his continuous endeavour to convey complex scientific topics to the general public in an accessible and thought-provoking manner."